About

 What is the gondola project?

-It’s former Dodger owner, Frank McCourt’s pet project to build an aerial gondola between Union Station and Dodger Stadium.
+It’s former Dodgers owner, Frank McCourt’s pet project to build an aerial gondola between Union Station and Dodger Stadium.
 Metro LA has entered into a deal with McCourt’s company Los Angeles Aerial Rapid Transit (LA ART) without any real public input or before conducting a study to determine the best way to alleviate traffic to Dodger Stadium.

 Why is Frank McCourt’s Gondola Project a bad proposal for a new transit option to Dodger Stadium?